ofir1080/lambda-exppresion-Tennis-Player/README.md

 # Tennis Player Card
 Consider the following stracture:

-Let a 'Player' object represent a Tennis player with the following fields:
+Let a 'Player' be an object represents a Tennis player with the following fields:
 ```sh
 private String name;
 private Gender gender;